 That much seems obvious.
 However, as you know we have ever more data coming from ever more sources and in ever more forms and shapes.
 Big data indeed.
 As you also know this volume of data, nor the variety and so forth are about to decline any time soon.
 Well on the contrary.

-Data lakes as a way to end data silos in a fast growing and increasingly unstructured big data universe
+Data lakes as a way to end data silos in a data deluge

-And with that growth indeed comes more data or better: data is what we are after with the Internet of Things, in order to gain big insights and drive relevant actions and operations to achieve whatever outcome: big data analytics with a purpose; smart data for smart applications.
+And with that growth indeed comes more data or better: data is what we are after with the Internet of Things, in order to gain big insights and drive relevant actions and operations to achieve whatever outcome: big data analytics with a purpose; smart data for smart applications – and inevitably artificial intelligence to make sense of all that data.

 Traditionally data has been residing in silos across the organization and the ecosystem in which it operations (external data).
-That’s a challenge: you can’t combine the right data to succeed in a big data project if that data is a bit everywhere.
+That’s a challenge: you can’t combine the right data to succeed in a big data project if that data is a bit everywhere in and out of the cloud.

 This is, among others, where the idea – and reality – of (big) data lakes comes from.
 As a concept, the data lake was promoted by James Dixon, who was CTO at Pentaho and saw it as a better repository alternative for the big data reality than a data mart or data warehouse.